-The reinsurance claims stemming from pension obligations are recognised at their fair value in accordance with German commercial law and under Solvency II.
+The pension insurance claims stemming from pension obligations are recognised at their fair value in accordance with German commercial law and under Solvency II.
 In accordance with the HGB components of commitments linked to securities are offset with the corresponding obligations.
 In accordance with Solvency II these commitments linked to securities are not offset, due to the fact that assets are guaranteed by a Group company of Talanx (IAS 19).

-The difference between the items in the Solvency II balance sheet and the annual accounts in accordance with HGB predominantly results from the provisions regulating the offsetting of reinsurance claims stemming from pension obligations.
+The difference between the items in the Solvency II balance sheet and the annual accounts in accordance with HGB predominantly results from the provisions regulating the offsetting of pension insurance claims stemming from pension obligations.

-in TEUR Solvency II 2020 Solvency II 2019 Any other assets, not elsewhere shown 82,817 82,339
+in TEUR Solvency II 2021 Solvency II 2020 Any other assets, not elsewhere shown 85,206 82,817